Embracing Nature: How Nature-Based Trauma Therapy Can Nurture Your Mental Well-Being

 In today's fast-paced world, where people are often overwhelmed by stress and anxiety, a growing number of therapists are turning to nature as a healing partner.
-Nature-based counseling, also known as ecotherapy, offers an alternative to traditional therapy settings by taking clients outdoors.
+Nature-based counseling, also known as ecotherapy, offers an alternative to traditional trauma therapy settings by taking clients outdoors.
 This therapeutic approach is gaining traction due to its profound impact on mental and emotional well-being.

 What is Nature-Based Counseling?